Why Study Abroad

 Earn Credit Toward Your Degree

-Studying abroad allows you to take unique classes that can often be applied to your degree requirements at Illinois.
+Studying abroad allows you to take unique classes that can often be applied to your degree requirements.
 You can take courses in a variety of disciplines from different cultural perspectives.
 Classroom instruction is often enhanced by experiential opportunities, such as academic excursions, internships, service learning, labs, and engagement with the local community.

 Advance Your Professional Goals